-- (a) Take action to prevent any further release into the environment; - (b) Identify the source and cause of the release and repair, replace or upgrade the portion of the petroleum storage tank system that failed; - (c) Monitor and mitigate any health hazards posed by vapors or free-phase hydrocarbons that have entered into subsurface structures (such as sewers or basements); and - (d) Remedy hazards posed by contaminated media that are excavated or exposed as a result of abatement activities.
-The owner/operator must comply with applicable state and local requirements if these remedies include treatment or disposal of contaminated media.
+- (a) Take action to prevent any further release into the environment; - (b) Identify the source and cause of the release and repair, replace or upgrade the portion of the petroleum storage tank system that failed; - (C) Monitor and mitigate any health hazards posed by vapors or free-phase hydrocarbons that have entered into subsurface structures (such as sewers or basements); and - (d) Remedy hazards posed by contaminated media that are excavated or exposed as a result of abatement activities.
+The owner/operator must comply with applicable state and local requirements if these remedies include treatment or disposal of contaminated media. - (e) Provide the results of post-repair testing and the previous 12 months of release detection and corrosion protection records.